ory/docs/docs/oathkeeper/index.md

 Proxy (IAP).

-While ORY Oathkeeper works well with ORY Hydra and ORY Keto, ORY Oathkeeper can be used completely standalone and alongside other stacks with adjacent problem domains (Keycloak, Gluu, Vault, ...).
+While ORY Oathkeeper works well with ORY Hydra and ORY Keto, ORY Oathkeeper can be used standalone and alongside other stacks with adjacent problem domains (Keycloak, Gluu, Vault, ...).
 ORY Oathkeeper's Access Control Decision API works with